chains-project/dirty-waters/README.md

 smell checks:
   --check-source-code   Check for dependencies with no link to source code
                         repositories
-  --check-release-tags  Check for dependencies with no tag/commit sha for
+  --check-source-code-sha
-                        release
+                        Check for dependencies with no commit sha/tag for release
   --check-deprecated    Check for deprecated dependencies --check-forks         Check for dependencies that are forks